UK Volunteers visit Shine Village August – September 2016

 “I was compelled and convicted by the Holy Spirit and this is not at all an arrogant boast at how great a disciple I am.
 Not at all!
 I simply chose that morning to surrender myself to God’s will and it was God’s will for me to reflect His love and compassion upon someone in dire circumstances.
 All I want to remind you is that this is the gospel, that we love others as Jesus loves them because we aren’t very good at loving people by nature – we need that compassionate boost from Jesus.”
 Cameron

 “Overall the way of life is just filled with so many challenges it results in constantly having to lay down plans and embrace the “Malawi way of life” with our own way and our expectations quickly become a distant memory!
 “Malawi tomorrow” is any date in the future, sometimes you are surprised and it is actually is tomorrow but for most things – our gas bottle and our bible order in particular …it’ll come ” Malawi tomorrow”!
 We were still waiting when we got on the plane!!
 Lighting candles throughout our trip became normal as did cooking over charcoal and dealing with cold water during the regular power cuts.
 Finishing off dinner for breakfast if the power returned back on was a good one!
-The hot, dark evenings which descended on us like a tonne of bricks didn’t take too long to adjust to but the speed at which they would often hit us always was a challenge to deal with, as it was always whilst still travelling somewhere!
+The hot, dark evenings which descended on us like a tonne of bricks didn’t take too long to adjust to but the speed at which they would often hit us always was a challenge to deal with, as it was always whilst still traveling somewhere!
 They say don’t travel at night!
-The rough roads filled with potholes and array with a constant variety of hazards coming from the left and the right – wandering small children (some carrying smaller children) and stray goats, makes you feel like you had been transported into one of those XBOX games – man on wobbly bike carrying a set of table and chairs, small family perched on another bike behind, weaving in and out of the street vendors carrying live chickens and flip-flops….
-Wow, it certainly kept our drivers on their toes!
-Most of the time we were in high spirits singing and laughing through each challenge we faced and we would arrive ready to jump into the next activity, adapting to many new situations, to the customs, the greetings, the food – especially the nsmia.
-But the best thing was the way we would try to end a trip at night – to stop off at the gas station and grab a Malawi fanta!
-Oh yes we all loved the cold sweet fanta… It even replaced our cup of tea! ” Deborah
+The rough roads filled with potholes and array with a constant variety of hazards coming from the left and the right – wandering small children (some carrying smaller children) and stray goats, makes you feel like you had been transported into one of those XBOX games – man on a wobbly bike carrying a set of table and chairs, small family perched on another bike behind, weaving in and out of the street vendors carrying live chickens and flip-flops… Wow, it certainly kept our drivers on their toes!
+Most of the time we were in high spirits singing and laughing through each challenge we faced arriving ready to jump into the next activity, adapting to new situations, to the customs, the greetings, and the food – especially the nsmia.
+The late evening stops off at the gas station grabbing a Malawi Fanta was the perfect end to a day !”